hmc-cs111-fall2015/piconot-external/evaluation.md

 programs that are not correct and what kind of errors it will give.
 We are trying to improve this but it's hard to check all the cases.
 If we were using the library it would cover the edge cases automatically.

+One change we made was that we initially had x to specify that a direction was blocked, but we changed to # because x was used in the original picobot as unblocked.

+We also added better error handling.
+Then we changed "o" to "_" so that we could use "o"s in state names, and added comments with //